 Light and warming toor dal is used in place of mung in this kitchari variation.
-Best for balancing vata and kapha, this recipe is a classic nutritious meal all in one pot.
-This dish goes well with almost any vegetable, so add in your favorites and try to keep it fresh and in season!
+This is an excellent kitchari recipe for kapha constitutions and imbalances and is good for balancing vata as well.
+A classic nutritious meal all in one pot, this dish goes well with almost any vegetable, so add in your favorites and try to keep it fresh and in season!

 Toor dal, also known as pigeon peas, complements rich coconut rice, fresh thyme, and bell peppers in this recipe inspired by the classic Puerto Rican dish “arroz con gandules.”